-I was very moved by the article in a recent issue of the help and support being provided for internally displaced people as a result of the civil war in Ukraine ("The Forgotten War", April issue).
-Through the email link with the Eastern Europe Territory, which was given, I was able to make contact with the Divisional Commander of the Ukraine Division and make a donation to support that work.
+I was very moved by the article in a recent issue of the help and support being provided for internally displaced people as a result of the civil war in Ukraine ("The Forgotten War".
+April issue).
+Through the email link with the Eastern Europe Territory, which was given.
+I was able to make contact with the Divisional Commander of the Ukraine Division and make a donation to support that work.

 May I suggest that, where possible, contact details of the appropriate territory be included in future articles of this kind.
-This would enable readers who might wish to make contact to easily do so. - Name withheld
+This would enable readers who might wish to make contact to easilv do so. - Name withheld issue, "What happened to our traditioniceberg among older Salvationists who

-FIRMLY STANDING ON OUR
+0 FIRMLY STANDING ON OUR FIRST DOCTRINE

-I read the article "Facing up to issues head-on" in the June issue of Others, and acknowledge that today we are facing complex moral and social issues and the lines often seem blurred as to what is black and what is white.
+I read the article "Facing up to issues head-on" in the June issue of Others. and acknowledge that today we are facing complex moral and social issues and the lines often seem blurred as to what is black and what is white.